-The Chair of the Sub-Committee for Alpine Courses will examine and ratify the documents received via the "Homologation On Line System".
+The Chair of the Sub-Committee for Alpine Courses will examine and ratify the documents received via the "Homologation Online System".
 The Chair may ask the Inspector for further clarifications or amendments as the Chair has the right to refuse the Certificate's issue if the Chair considers that the race competition course or the documentation are not compliant with FIS rules or FIS standards.
 If the inspection report is positive then the Homologation Certificate will be issued and immediately published on the FIS website, together with the complete set of documents (Homologation Booklet) that will be visible to the authorised FIS Members (TDs, Inspectors, etc) having a valid FIS Member access.

-The FIS System will automatically send a digital copy of the Homologation Certificate and Booklet to the Applicant, to its National Ski Association and to the Inspector, while the original 'paper' copy of the Homologation
+The FIS System will automatically send a digital copy of the Homologation Certificate and Booklet to the Applicant, to its National Ski Association and to the Inspector.